Guide to Malaga Fair 2023

 When is Malaga fair?

-After a two-year hiatus, Malaga is back in 2022!
-It runs for 7 days between 13 and 20 August.
-Celebrations start with a massive firework display near the port at midnight on the Friday before the official start date (12 August in 2022).
+Celebrations start with a massive firework display near the port at midnight on the Friday before the official start date (11 August in 2023).
 Then festivities continue on La Malagueta beach with a concert, usually featuring one of Spain’s best-known singers or groups.

 Where does Malaga fair take place?